rombrew/phobia/README.md

 ## TODO

 * Make a detailed documentation.
+* Improve GUI front-end software.
 * Add pulse output signal.
-* Make a drawing of the heatsink case for REV5A.
+* Make a drawing of the heatsink case for `REV5A`.
 * Design the new hardware for 120v battery voltage.